-The setup program is invoked by connecting FreeWave to any computer running a terminal program, setting the baud rate for that terminal to 19200 baud, and putting the transceiver into setup mode (on most models this is done by pressing the Setup button).
-While any terminal which can be set to 19200 baud will work, examples for this manual were generated using Microsoft Windows' Terminal or Hyperterminal applications.
-You may connect to either the Data Port or the Diagnostics port (using a special cable that you may obtain from FreeWave).
+The setup program is invoked by connecting FreeWave to any terminal program, setting the baud rate for that terminal to 19200 baud, and putting the transceiver into setup mode (on most models this is done by pressing the Setup button).
+While any terminal which can be set to 19200 baud will work, examples for this manual were generated using the Terminal application from Microsoft Windows 3.1 or Hyperterminal.